 One of the world’s leading manufacturers of tissues, paper, packaging and construction products, Georgia-Pacific received much attention over the past few decades for exposing employees and consumers to harmful asbestos-containing materials.
 In 1965, the company acquired Bestwall Gypsum Corp., whose product line included a joint compound containing a small percentage of chrysotile asbestos.

-Although Georgia-Pacific discontinued the manufacturing and sales of the compound in 1977, the aftermath of more than a decade of exposure resulted in cases of related disease, countless deaths and hundreds of thousands of lawsuits against the company.
-Approximately 290,000 claims have been filed against Georgia-Pacific since the mid-1980s, and the company set aside $665 million to pay for claims through 2012.
+Although Georgia-Pacific discontinued the manufacturing and sales of the compound in 1977, the aftermath of more than a decade of exposure resulted in cases of related diseases, countless deaths and hundreds of thousands of lawsuits against the company.